chennaione/sugar/README.md

 ### Setting up a CursorLoader

 This version changes the default ID column name from "id" to the standard "_id" (as defined by android.provider.BaseColumns._ID).
-The ID column name change is importnat because several built in components of SimpleCursorAdapter expect the id column to have a specific name.
+The ID column name change is important because several built in components of SimpleCursorAdapter expect the _id column to have a specific name.

 ```java
 	public Loader<Cursor> onCreateLoader(int id, Bundle args) {